CASE STUDY CONCEPT: Collaborative Supply Chains and Shared Services Help Companies Grow.

 In this case study each company makes and delivers two kinds of candy to customers.
 These products are shown as JBCandy1, JBCandy2, Crunchy1 and Crunchy2.
 Look at the production rates for these candies and the demand for these candies at the customer stores.

-SECOND CHALLENGE — Now find ways to keep the supply chain running for 30 days and also reduce operating and transportation costs and reduce on-hand inventory across the supply chain.
+By combining the supply chains of the two companies you will be able to reduce operating and transportation costs and reduce on-hand inventory across the supply chain.
 You’ll need to make decisions about whether to create a single distribution center and where to locate that facility.
 You also need to make decisions about the size of trucks and their delivery routes and schedules.

 There are several ways to combine facilities in SCM Globe.
 Each way has different advantages as far as speed and ease of use.